mattermost/docs/source/install/cloud-changelog.md

  - ``pas`` and ``pascal`` code blocks are now higlighted.
  - Language setting in Boards was removed.
 The main language setting under **Settings -> Display Settings** now covers Boards.
 Boards previously supported Catalan, Greek, Indonesian, and Occitan, but since these 4 languages were only partially translated (<40%; Boards-only), they have been removed until more areas of Mattermost are translated into these languages.
  - Removed websocket state effects for the collapse/expand state of categories.
- - Pre-packaged Calls version 0.16.0.
+ - Pre-packaged Calls version 0.16.1.
- - Pre-packaged Jira plugin version 3.2.5 and GitHub plugin version 2.1.6.
+ - Pre-packaged Jira plugin version 3.2.5.
+ - Pre-packaged GitHub plugin version 2.1.6.
  - Pre-packaged Autolink plugin version 1.4.0.
+ - Pre-packaged Welcomebot plugin version 1.3.0.

 #### Administration
  - The Go module has been upgraded to v8.0.
 All packages are now under the new path ``github.com/mattermost-server/server/v8``.